getalp/Flaubert/flue/README.md

 ### b.
 Finetuning FlauBERT with Hugging Face's transformers library
 Coming soon.

-# 4. Constituency Parsing
+# 4. Parsing

+## 4.1.
+Constituency Parsing
 The French Treebank collection is freely available for research purposes.
 See [here](http://ftb.linguist.univ-paris-diderot.fr/telecharger.php?langue=en) to download the latest version of the corpus and sign the license, and [here](http://dokufarm.phil.hhu.de/spmrl2014/) to obtain the version of the corpus used for the experiments described in the paper.

 To fine-tune FlauBERT on constituency parsing on the French Treebank, see instructions [here](https://github.com/mcoavoux/self-attentive-parser).

-Pretrained parsing models for both FlauBERT and camembert are now available!
+Pretrained parsing models for both FlauBERT and CamemBERT are now available!

+## 4.2.
+Dependency Parsing
+To fine-tune FlauBERT on dependency parsing, see instructions [here](https://github.com/bencrabbe/npdependency).

+Pretrained models for both FlauBERT and CamemBERT are available!

 # 5. Word Sense Disambiguation
 ## 5.1.
 Verb Sense Disambiguation